Relationship Offboarding: How to Transfer Key Relationships When a Teammate Leaves

 Most relationship context is stored in three places: someone's inbox, someone's calendar, and someone's memory.
 When that someone moves on, all three go with them.
 The new owner inherits a name on a list, a stale record in whatever system you use, and a blank page where the relationship used to be.

-You can usually feel this happening before you can quantify it.
+This is what makes client handoffs harder than they look.
+You can usually feel it happening before you can quantify it.
 Outreach goes cold.
 Warm intros stop happening.
 A conversation that took six months to build gets restarted from scratch by someone who has no idea it took six months.

 The hidden cost of "we'll figure it out"

 Multiply that across a year of small departures and role changes, and the network you spent years building starts to fray at the edges.
-The fix is not heroics.
-It's a repeatable process that treats relationship context like infrastructure: something the team owns, not the individual.
+The way out is a repeatable process that treats relationship knowledge transfer as team infrastructure rather than individual effort.

 You don't need a complex playbook to do this well.
 You need a small, ordered set of steps that get the right context in front of the right person before the original owner walks out the door.